 The attorney for AEG Live, Marvin Putnam, argued that his clients did not hire Murray.
 Also, the cardiologist has been one of many physicians that treated the pop singer in the past.
 Putman also stated that Jackson had a drug problem.
 Also, this was long before they agreed to perform with AEG.

 The proposed contract between Murray and AEG Live had not gotten implemented before Jackson’s death.
 The actions taken by AEG implied the agreement.
 So, according to a judge, this included discussions on paying Murray $150,000 a month.

-Jackson's attorneys contend that AEG hired Murray.
-So there was no concern of red flags that he was not a board-certified cardiologist or that he was in serious debt.
+Jackson’s attorneys contend that AEG hired Murray.
+So there was no concern of red flags that he was not a board-certified cardiologist or in serious debt.
 AEG live lawyers moved for a dismissal of the entire complaint.

 So they were stating that after two years of litigation, there was a failure to prove that AEG Live or its executives did any wrongdoing.
 Los Angeles Superior Court Judge Yvette Palazuelos tossed out all the other claims on March 1.
 The excellent judge held AEG Live liable for Jackson’s death.

 Judge Palazuelos dismissed both AEG’s former president Timothy Leiweke, chief executive officer, and the company as defendants.
 A division of AEG Live and AEG Live President and Chief Executive Officer Brandon Phillips, Judge Palazuelos ruled, would remain named in the case.

 In a sworn declaration, Gongaware stated that he did not tell Jackson or his physicians what medications should get administered to the singer.
 Also, he said that at no time did he ever require that Jackson take the drug.
 So he had no idea that Jackson was using the medicine.